lkodinsson/MARS/Basic/PHB.md

 Sickness is an effect that has multiple degrees, as specified by a number.
 This number is a penalty that you take to *all* of your rolls.
 Additionally, every day that you are sick you lose health equal to half this sickness value.

+#### Stunned

+At the beginning of a stunned character's turn, they lose the stunned effect and a swift action.

 #### Unconscious

 Unconscious characters can perform no actions.
 Loud noises or other disrupting behaviour may awaken an unconscious individual.